-6. Constitutional Documents Applicants should contact the Listing Department Division if Israeli law, rule and regulations and or the applicants' constitutional documents do not provide the Core Shareholder Protection Standards cannot meet the standards under Appendix 3 to the Main Board Rules/ Appendix 6 of GEM Rules (Updated in January 2022).
+6. Constitutional Documents

+6.1 Applicants should contact the Listing Division if Israeli law, rule and regulations and the applicants' constitutional documents do not provide the Core Shareholder Protection Standards (Updated in January 2022).

-7. Status as a Foreign Listed Israeli Public Company This guide gives guidance on the Exchange's treatment of listing application from The Exchange's acceptance of Israel as an Acceptable Jurisdiction is limited to a Foreign Listed Israeli Public Company, and to an Israeli private company which will become a Foreign Listed Israeli Public Company subject to its listing on the Exchange.
-The Exchange has not made any analysis on the acceptability of an Israeli public company with a listing on TASE (Updated in January 2022).
+7. Status as a Foreign Listed Israeli Public Company

+7.1 This guide gives guidance on the Exchange's treatment of listing application from a Foreign Listed Israeli Public Company and an Israeli private company which will become a Foreign Listed Israeli Public Company subject to its listing on the Exchange.
+The Exchange has not made any analysis on an Israeli public company with a listing on TASE (Updated in January 2022).